MSc Applied Neuropsychology

 More about tuition fees, living costs and financial support.

 This degree delivers core skills and knowledge related to the theory and practice of clinical neuropsychology.
 It will support those who aspire to further clinical training, such as clinical psychology and clinical neuropsychology, or a career in clinical research.
-Our programmes also deliver training that will enhance your opportunities to gain employment within clinical environments- especially those that focus on clinical neuropsychology.
+Our programmes also deliver training that will enhance your opportunities to gain employment within clinical environments.
 They can also assist anyone aiming for a research assistant post with a clinical focus.

-Graduates of our Applied courses who later become Practitioner Psychologists and are registered with the Health & Care Professions Council can enrol on our supplementary certificate courses in clinical practice and have their prior MSc course with us count toward this professional and accredited qualification.
+Graduates of our Applied courses who later become Practitioner Psychologists and are registered with the Health & Care Professions Council (HCPC) can enrol on our supplementary certificate course in clinical practice and have their prior Diploma course with us count toward recognition as a professional neuropsychologist.
+This opportunity requires HCPC registration as a clinical or counselling psychologist.

 This programme provides continuing professional development to students already working in a clinical setting who are seeking specialist training to work with patients who have neuropsychological deficits.